mishasvintus/good_translator/README.md

 ---

-## Crucial moment
+## Disclaimer

+- The design was developed for MacOS systems, there are no guarantees that on other systems or in newer versions of MacOS, the application will look the same.
+Moreover, shortcuts are MacOS friendly only (use of Command button)

-GoodTranslator uses aesthetic JetBrains Mono font and it must be installed on your system.
+- GoodTranslator uses aesthetic JetBrains Mono font and it must be installed on your system.
 So if it's not, use JetBrainsMono.ttf provided in the root of the repository.
 Otherwise, system default font will be used.

 ---